sid-krish/rhometa/README.md

 ### Generating lookup tables
 The toy_datasets were simulated with a theta value of 0.01, by default lookup_table_gen.nf will generate lookup tables for this theta value.
 For the quick start example it is not required to change any values, if however, you wish to use the estimated theta value from the previous step this can be done using the option --theta followed by the desired value.

 lookup_table_gen.nf, under with default settings, will first generate a lookup table for a read depth of 85 for rho values between 0-100 (inclusive) in increments of 1.
-This range can be adjust with the option --lookup_grid if desired, this will be disscussed later in the pipeline options and advanced usage section.
+This range can be adjust with the option --lookup_grid if desired, this will be discussed later in the pipeline options and advanced usage section.
 Once the lookup table is generated for a read depth of 85, the downsampling algorithm will be applied to generate lookup tables for depth 3 to 85, 3 is the lowest depth the pipeline can accurately process.

 For this quick start example, the required lookup_table_gen.nf command is:
 ```sh